rohannkhannaa/Blog-website/README.md

 # Blog-website
 This website will allow user to post his blog.

-We have four differnt sections on web page.
+We have four different sections on web page.

 Note that : Compose section can be authenticated via a signup.
 (To be added yet)